ainagari/monopoly/README.md

 Data and code (coming soon) for the paper:

 Aina Garí Soler and Marianna Apidianaki (2021).
-Let’s Play mono-poly: BERT Can Reveal Words’ Degree of Polysemy and Partitionability into Senses.
+[Let’s Play mono-poly: BERT Can Reveal Words’ Polysemy Level and Partitionability into Senses](https://arxiv.org/abs/2104.14694).
 To appear in _Transactions of the Association for Computational Linguistics_ (TACL).

 ### Data